 Understanding and treating vaginal cancer

-Women who were exposed to diethylstilbestrol in utero are predisposed to vaginal cancers, though this is rare.
+Those who were exposed to diethylstilbestrol (DES) in utero are predisposed to vaginal cancers, though this is rare.
 The age of diagnosis in these cases is about 19.
 Embryonic cancer can appear at about age three in girls who fit into this category.

 Primary or secondary vagina cancer?

-Any type of cancer is considered primary if it grows in a single area, and secondary when cancer in, say, the vulva, has developed as part of cancer spread from another part of the body like the uterus, cervix, bowel or other nearby organs.
+Any cancer is considered primary if it grows in a single area and secondary when cancer in one area develops as part of cancer spread from another part of the body like the uterus, cervix, bowel or other nearby organs.
 Secondary vaginal cancer is treated differently from primary vaginal cancer.

 Types of vaginal cancer